Have A Memorable Valentine’s Day Without Breaking the Bank

-Valentine’s Day is almost here.
+Valentine’s Day comes around every February 14th.
 This is a time for romance, love, and showing those you care about how much they mean to you.
-However, it’s also a time where it’s very tempting to spend a lot of money.
-Fancy dinners, expensive flowers, and pricey jewellery can certainly add up.
-If you’re not careful, you could find yourself overspending at Valentine’s Day, putting yourself into a tough financial situation, and putting a significant dent in your budget.
+However, it is also a time where it is very tempting to spend buckets of money.
+Fancy dinners, expensive flowers, and pricey jewelry can certainly add up.
+If you are not careful, you could find yourself overspending on Valentine’s Day, putting yourself in a tough financial situation and putting a significant dent in your budget.

-Waiting until the last minute almost always leads to overspending.
-Not only do many retailers raise prices as special occasions get closer, but you’ll also have less choice if you wait too long to shop.
-This could mean you’ll end up buying something more expensive than you initially wanted, since it’s the only option available.
+Waiting until the last minute generally leads to overspending.
+Not only do many retailers raise prices just before special occasions such as Valentine’s Day, but you will also have less selection of items if you wait too long to shop.
+This could mean you will end up buying something more expensive than you initially wanted, since it is the only option available.

-Of course, this doesn’t work for everything.
-You can’t buy cut flowers or a gourmet meal far in advance, but you can get many other gifts earlier, giving you time to make a smarter purchasing decision.
+Of course, this does not work for everything.
+You cannot buy cut flowers or a gourmet meal far in advance, but you can get many other gifts earlier, giving you time to make a smarter purchasing decision.

 Shopping early also gives you more time to compare prices and get the best deal.
-Once you come up with a gift idea, check several different stores to see if you can find it at a lower price.
-Sometimes online retailers are less expensive than bricks-and-mortar stores, but not always, so make sure you shop around.
+Once you set your mind on a gift idea, check several different stores to see if you can find it at a competitive price.
+Sometimes online retailers are less expensive than brick-and-mortar stores, but not always.
+So, ensure you shop around.

-Eating out at a restaurant is a popular way to spend Valentine’s Day.
-However, it’s also a very costly one.
+Eating out at a restaurant is a wonderful way to spend Valentine’s Day.
+However, it can also be a very costly one.
 Instead, why not make a special home-cooked meal?
-Not only is this a great way to save money, but preparing a meal together is also a very romantic way to spend the evening.
-Plus, you won’t have to worry about getting a reservation!
+Not only is this a terrific way to save money, but preparing a meal together is also a very romantic way to spend the evening.
+Plus, you will not have to worry about getting a reservation at your favorite restaurant!

 Think about creative gifts that you can potentially make yourself.
 Are you a talented artist?
 Paint your special someone a painting.
-If you’re a writer, write a poem or a short story.
+If you are a writer, create a poem or a short story.
 If you can build something, make something, or otherwise create something, go for it!
-Not only will it save you money, but you’ll also be giving a one-of-a-kind gift that is truly from the heart.
+Not only will it save you money, but you will also be giving a one-of-a-kind gift that is truly from the heart.

 You can use some creativity when planning your Valentine’s Day events as well.
 Instead of “dinner and a movie” why not go for a hike, a romantic skate, or a scenic drive together?
 All of these are great ways to celebrate Valentine’s Day for less.

-A Valentine’s Day date doesn’t have to take place at dinner.
+A Valentine’s Day date does not have to take place at dinner.
 If you can, consider going out for breakfast or lunch instead.
 Many restaurants offer more expensive “special” menus for Valentine’s Day dinner, which can make eating out a lot more expensive than usual, but you could save by eating out at a different time.
-Plus, you likely won’t have as much trouble getting a reservation and you won’t have to deal with an overcrowded restaurant either.
+Plus, you will not have as much trouble getting a reservation and you will not have to deal with an overcrowded restaurant either.

-A Valentine’s Day celebration doesn’t have to happen on Valentine’s Day itself.
-Costs certainly go up on the actual day, so consider having a special dinner a day before or after, or even a week before or after.
-This can be a great way to save money while still having a romantic date.
+A Valentine’s Day celebration does not have to happen on Valentine’s Day itself.
+Costs can certainly go up on the actual day, so consider having a special dinner a day before or after, or even a week before or after.
+This can be a fantastic way to save money while still having a romantic date.

-Remember that you don’t know the reality behind any of these gifts or the financial situation of those giving them.
-Valentine’s Day is a time to show love and appreciation, not to spend as much as possible.
-Try not to worry about what other people are doing.
+Remember that you do not know the reality behind any of these gifts or the financial situations of those giving them.
+Valentine’s Day is a time to show love and appreciation, not spend as much money as possible.
+Try not to worry about what other people are doing or giving.